 According to the Bureau of Labor Statistics, the percentage of civilian workers participating in defined benefit plans has dropped to 23 percent.
-Of the defined benefit plans maintained by private industry employers, over one-third of are either completely frozen (no additional benefits are accrued, also referred to as a “hard plan freeze”) or partially frozen (the plan is closed to new participants, also referred to as a “soft plan freeze”).
+Of the defined benefit plans maintained by private industry employers, over one-third are either completely frozen (no additional benefits are accrued, also referred to as a “hard plan freeze”) or partially frozen (the plan is closed to new participants, also referred to as a “soft plan freeze”).

 In many cases, the freeze of a defined benefit plan, whether hard or soft, is a preliminary step to the eventual termination of the plan.
 However, deciding when to terminate a defined benefit plan is not unlike deciding when to invest in the stock market — timing is critical.
 The investment maxim of “buy low and sell high” is easily stated but almost impossible to execute.
 Similarly, selecting the optimal time to terminate a defined benefit plan is a challenging task, in large part because of the four factors described below.

 The Pension Benefit Guaranty Corporation (PBGC) is a quasi-governmental corporation within the Department of Labor that oversees the administration of non-governmental defined benefit plans.
 A plan administrator of a defined benefit plan pays premiums to the PBGC to insure plan benefits in the event that plan assets are insufficient to pay plan benefits.
 To avoid liability, the PBGC carefully scrutinizes elective terminations of non-governmental defined benefit plans to ensure that plan benefits are fully funded at plan termination.